Interpretable Embeddings of Speech Enhance and Explain Brain Encoding Performance of Audio Models: Results

-\cref{fig:fig4}a outlines our approach for evaluating whether SSM representations encode semantic information.
+\cref{fig:fig4}a outlines our approach for evaluating the degree to which SFM representations encode brain-relevant semantic information.
 First, we calculate the unique neural variance $R^2$ explained by semantic QA features with respect to non-semantic interpretable feature sets (mel-spectrogram, GBFB, speech presence, phonetic, and syntactic features).
-We then assess how much this unique neural variance is reduced when SSM representations are included in the model alongside the non-semantic features.
-This reduction reflects the shared neural variance $R^2$ between semantic QA features and SSM representations that is not explained by non-semantic interpretable feature sets.
+We then assess how much this unique neural variance is reduced when SFM representations are included in the model alongside the non-semantic features.
+This reduction reflects the shared neural variance $\Delta R^2$ between semantic QA features and SFM representations that is not explained by non-semantic interpretable feature sets.